20 Ancient Greek Flower Myths

 The Iris takes its name from the Greek word for a rainbow, ίριδ- irida, which is also the name for the Greek goddess of the rainbow, Iris.

-The most common colours for the iris are purple or blue, although they are found in yellow, pink and red, the ancient Greeks planted purple iris flowers on the graves of women, believing they would entice the Goddess Iris to lead their loved ones in their journey to heaven.
+The ancient Greeks planted purple iris flowers on the graves of women believing they would entice the Goddess Iris to lead their loved ones in their journey to heaven.

 11. Lily

-Zeus, not the best of husbands, was having a thing with Alceme, a mere mortal, the end result being, he fathered the the Ancient Greek hero Hercules.
+Zeus, not the best of husbands, was having a thing with Alceme, a mere mortal, the end result being he fathered the the Ancient Greek hero Hercules.

-Zeus, as any father, wanted only the best for his baby son and knew nothing topped the milk of Hera, his wife, when it came to raising Greek gods, how though, could he persuade Hera to nourish the child of her husband’s illicit affair?
+Zeus, as any father, wanted only the best for his baby son and knew that nothing was more nourishing than the milk of Hera, his wife, when it came to raising Greek gods.

-There was only one thing for it, Zeus drugged Hera, waited for her to fall into deep slumber, and placed Hercules at her breast.
+There was only one thing for it, Zeus drugged Hera, waited for her to fall into deep slumber and placed Hercules at her breast.

-The lily symbolizes purity and beauty and depending on the colour or type, the lily sends different messages, white is for modesty and virginity, orange is for passion and yellow for joy.
+The lily symbolizes purity and beauty and depending on the colour or type, sends different messages.

 12. Lotus